 It is anticipated that the next 12 to 18 months will be a period of increased legislative and policy reform in the area of white-collar crime.

-1 Dennis Miralis and Phillip Gibson are partners at Nyman Gibson Miralis.
+1 Dennis Miralis and Phillip Gibson are partners and Jasmina Ceic is a senior associate at Nyman Gibson Miralis.

 2 ASIC Information Sheet 172 (INFO 172), issued in May 2015.

 3 AFP and CDPP Best Practice Guidelines: Self-reporting of Foreign Bribery and Related Offending by Corporations.

 6 Implementing the OECD Anti-Bribery Convention Phase 4 Report: Australia.